Kristi Qose

-Kristi Qose (born 10 June 1995) is an Albanian professional footballer who plays as a defensive midfielder, currently for Albanian club AF Elbasani.
+Kristi Qose (born 10 June 1995) is an Albanian professional footballer who plays as a defensive midfielder, currently for Slovak club MFK Zvolen.
 Prior his arrival to Elbasani he played for Czech club Viktoria Plzeň and Slovak Zemplín Michalovce.

 Club career

 Early career

 Qose born in Korçë, Albania and his family moved to Greece when he was young.
 He grow up at academies of PAOK among Ergys Kaçe, another Albanian expatriate footballer.

 PAOK

 He made his debut on 13 April 2014 playing the full 90-minutes match against Levadiakos, finished in the 3–2 loss.

 Loan to Apollon 1926

-In August 2014 he was loaned out to Apollon Pontou to gain more experience.
+In August 2014 he was loaned out to Apollon Pontus to gain more experience.

 Viktoria Plzeň

 Before the 2022–23 season, Qose transferred to Viktoria Plzeň, with whom he qualified for the UEFA Champions League.
 Shortly after, in a match in the third Czech league for Viktoria Plzeň B, he reacted to the awarding of a red card by insulting the referee.
 In response, he received a four-month ban from the Football Association of the Czech Republic and the club released him.
 He appeared in only one Czech First League match for Viktoria Plzeň.